axonops/axonops-cassandra-containers/axonops/axondb-timeseries/README.md

 **Note:** Healthcheck probe configuration is handled automatically by AxonOps Helm charts.
 The above modes are available for custom deployments if needed.

-### Automated System Keyspace Initialization
+### Automated Initialization (System Keyspaces and Database User)

-On first boot, the container automatically converts system keyspaces to `NetworkTopologyStrategy` using a background initialization pattern.
+The container performs automated initialization on first boot, handling both system keyspace conversion and optional custom database user creation.
+Both operations are performed by a single background script (`init-system-keyspaces.sh`) that runs after Cassandra starts.

 #### How It Works (Execution Flow)